Drones and for drones

 Matek F722-SE is probably the best STM32F7 flight controller for drones on the market.
 Integrated OSD, power distribution board, output for 6 motors or 4 motors and 2 servos, integrated camera switcher and "power on a switch" function.
 INAV, Cleanflight, and Betaflight supported.
 Enough Serial ports of everything you need, including ESC telemetry.

 You need a motor to fly!
 Even the best electronics will not solve the problem of too weak or poorly selected motor on a drone or airplane.
 This is why, right after choosing a frame and propeller size, you should choose a motor.
 There are many factors that should be taken into consideration and KV is only one of them.
 Many beginners make a mistake or putting 7" propellers on motors designed for 5" props.
 This will just not work.
-Below are a few propositions for 5" and 7" drones as well as airplanes.
+Below are a few propositions for 5" and 7" drones.

 iFlight XING-E 2208